Ten-Frame Counting Sheet Generator

 Generated ten-frame sheets are classroom and home-practice materials.
 They can support counting, cardinality, make-ten facts, and teen-number decomposition, but they do not replace observation with real objects, oral explanations, or local curriculum judgment.

-• Processing happens on the page.
-Worksheet text, answer tables, setup tables, chart images, DOCX files, JSON, print output, and copied links become shareable only when you choose those actions.
+- The worksheet is assembled on the page.
+Worksheet text, answer tables, setup tables, chart images, DOCX exports, JSON, and print output leave the page only when you choose to copy, download, export, or print them.

 Worked Examples: